LLMs as Visual Explainers: Advancing Image Classification with Evolving Visual Descriptions: Introduction

 In light of these limitations, a key question arises: \textit{How can we design an automated pipeline that empowers LLMs to discover globally optimal class descriptions, thereby improving the overall visual classification performance?} In this paper, we introduce a novel approach, named Iterative Optimization with Visual Feedback, which demonstrates how an LLM agent can collaborate with VLMs, employing the feedback of visual classification to progressively refine class descriptions (Figure~\ref{fig1}).
 Our method formulates this task as a combinatorial optimization problem - identifying the combination of class descriptions for each category that maximizes VLM image classification performance.
 Given the problem's infinitely complex search space, we develop an LLM agent integrated with a Genetic Algorithm, where descriptions are evolved toward better solutions.
 Within each iterative cycle, the agent first conducts mutation based on the last round's descriptions and then performs crossover among various candidates to produce optimized concepts.
 This dual process of mutation and crossover allows the agent to explore the solution space both locally and globally, searching for the most effective visual concepts.
 We further introduce the concept of visual feedback to reduce variance across different results and computational resources, using image classification metrics from CLIP.
 Visual feedback can serve as both reward and memory for our agent, steering the LLM towards rational optimization and mitigating random-walk behavior during the process.

 Extensive experiments conducted across nine image classification benchmark datasets reveal that our approach significantly outperforms current LLM-based methods as well as vanilla CLIP.
 We demonstrate that our LLM agent is able to iteratively discover highly descriptive visual descriptions that are conducive to image classification.
-We highlight another key insight that the final optimized class descriptions serve as a robust representation with strong interpretability, which can consistently improve model performance across different backbones.
+We highlight another key insight that the final optimized class descriptions serve as robust visual knowledge with strong interpretability and transferability, which can consistently enhance model performance across different backbones and augment the efficacy of fine-tuning-based methods

-In summary, our contributions are: \textbf{1)} We identify the limitations in existing methods and propose a novel paradigm for LLM-augmented visual classification using a genetic algorithm-inspired agent for iterative class description refinement with visual feedback. \textbf{2)} Our approach consistently outperforms existing methods across different datasets.
-Without any parameter update, we achieve an increase of up to $19.45\%$ absolute improvements over vanilla CLIP performance ($6.40\%$ on average). \textbf{3)} We demonstrate the explainability and transferability of our optimized class descriptions.
+In summary, our contributions are: \textbf{1)} We identify the limitations in existing methods and propose a novel paradigm for LLM-augmented visual classification by optimizing class descriptions with visual feedback from VLMs. \textbf{2)} To find the optimized descriptions, we design a genetic algorithm-inspired agent for iterative refinement without training. \textbf{3)} We conduct extensive experiments across 9 image classification datasets to validate the effectiveness of our optimized descriptions with additional explainability and transferability.
+The code of our methods and baselines are provided in the Supplementary Material.